ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 [this section needs cleaning up]

--  We’d like the minimum process necessary.
+-  We'd like the minimum process necessary.
 It should be clear why any process we have is required because of the principles.

 -  The SRU team should strive for consistency.
 No moving goalposts.
 Good